nes-lab/shepherd/docs/dev/contributing.rst

 Some tests (~40) are hardware-independent, while most of them require a beaglebone to work (~100).
 The testbench detects the BeagleBone automatically.
 A small subset (~8) tests writing & configuring the EEPROM on the shepherd cape and must be enabled manually (``sudo pytest --eeprom-write``)

-**Note:** Recently the testbench had trouble running through completely and therefor loosing the debug-output.
+**Note:** Recently the testbench had trouble running through completely and therefore losing the debug-output.
 It is probably caused by repeatedly loading & unloading the shepherd kernel module.
 The following commands allow to :

 - run single tests,
 - whole test-files or